mozilla/skywriter/docs/tutorials/commands.html.markdown

 jump down to the command line and run the `markdown preview` command.
 You should see a new window popup with the HTML version of the text there.

 Congratulations!
-You've extended Bespin with a new command.
+You've extended Skywriter with a new command.

 Keyboard Shortcut
 -----------------